justusranvier/protocol-docs/content/doctypes/notaryMessage.md

 account is located, the AssetType ID of the account, the balance, and the account type.
 The new account starts with a zero balance.

-* Attribute `instrumentDefinitionID`: Identifier.
+* Attribute `instrumentDefinitionID`: Identifier or Descriptor.
 ID of the instrument definition for the account.

 ### registerAccountResponse